Skip to content

 docker volume ls

-docker volume rm app-data
+docker volume rm db-data

 Real applications rarely consist of a single container.
 A web application typically needs a web server, a database, and perhaps a cache or message queue.
 Docker Compose lets you define and manage multi-container applications using a single YAML file.